ghpipeline/pipeline/README.md

 First create an account and login to DBT Cloud.

 After the account has been created, you go to the "connections" tab to sync Big Querey to DBT Cloud.
-You will need your Google Cloud Project ID,
+You will need your Google Cloud Project ID.

+GOOD NEWS: Since we have already set up a GCP service account and given it full access, we can upload the GCP json service account file

+Once that is done, configure your environment, and connect the DBT cloud interface to your git hub repo.
+After this is done, you will be able to deploy dbt directly in the repo.

+Make sure your connection is tested before deployment.

+Important: DBT Cloud will automatically put all of its various folder and compenents in the main base folder of your repo.
+Using the DBT CLOUD IDE, I created a new folder titled "DBT" and put the sub folders in there to clean up the repo.

 ## Visualization ##